0420DAVE/d3_Tutorial/README.md

  ```javascript
 <script src="barchat_dual.js"></script>  // this is sourced to a D3 script I wrote on plotting a barchart.
 ```

-### Get started
-If you want to plot a scatter plot, line chart, barchart, or network, you can take a look at my examples by opening the html files in the browser and take a look at the data too.
-If you can manage to pre-process data into the same/similar format as mine, you can just take my script and work on it.
-It would be so much faster than writing D3 codes from scatch on your own.

 ### You can skip many basics by but have to understand ``canvas`` and ``scale``
 Read section ``Starting with a basic graph`` from the book [**tricks and tips with d3**](https://leanpub.com/D3-Tips-and-Tricks).